deepdeepdot/nano-deep-learning/04_assignment.md

 Based on a working example for Fast Style Transfer https://ml5js.org/docs/style-transfer-image-example

+Deliverables
 * Create a web page in which the user can choose any image URL for the image as the source
-* Try out more models designed for ML5 https://github.com/ml5js/ml5-data-and-models/tree/master/models/style-transfer
+* Support extra models designed for ML5 https://github.com/ml5js/ml5-data-and-models/tree/master/models/style-transfer